 Through careful use of design and landscaping, an increase in build of circa 15/20% was achieved on the site whilst meeting the National Planning Policy Framework test of having no greater impact on the green belt.

-The site is currently under construction and will be completed in Autumn 2018.
+The site is currently under construction and was completed in Autumn 2018.

 View the sales listings